 After children outgrow safety seats, parents can transition children into booster seats that allow the parent to position the safety belt correctly across the child’s lap and chest.
 Booster seats should be used until a child can sit in the car with a seat belt correctly positioned over the child’s chest and lap.

-What Should I Do if My Child is in a Car Accident?
+What Should I Do if My Child is in a Car Accident in San Diego, CA?

 If your child is injured in a car crash, your first priority is your child’s health and mental welfare.
 However, you should also consider your child’s legal rights.
 Your child has the right to recover compensation for economic damages and non-economic damages.